-^{}Students who have completed a bachelor's degree in Bible may request advanced standing up to 12 hours.
-Some consideration for advanced standing will be given to any student who has completed previous coursework in Ministry and Theology with a B or higher.
+Students who have completed a bachelor's degree in Bible may request advanced standing up to 12 hours.
+Some consideration for advanced standing will be given to any student who has completed previous coursework in Ministry and Theology with a grade of "B" or higher.

-^{}If the student is granted 12 hours of advanced standing due to completion of a bachelor's degree in Biblical Studies, this requirement will be reduced to two courses.
+If the student is granted 12 hours of advanced standing due to completion of a bachelor's degree in Biblical Studies, this requirement will be reduced to two courses.
 Send written request to the director.

-^{}A student who has passed Elementary Greek I and II at the undergraduate level with a minimum grade of "B" may be exempted from these two courses and substitute six (6) more hours of electives.
+A student who has passed Elementary Greek I and II at the undergraduate level with a minimum grade of "B" may be exempted from these two courses.
+Six (6) more hours of electives will be necessary to meet the program hour requirements.